Anithapai16/elevate-lab-internship/README.md

 filled the missing postal codes by matching the city no duplicates rows were there in the dataset standardised the column country using string function

+# task2
+created a dashbord for sales of a ecommerce dealer using power bi created different charts found monthly profits found top state and customer found profit by category and quantity by category

+f